flood-io/flood-chrome-docs/examples/examples_verification_byobject.md

 ---
-title: Examples - Verification - By Object
+title: Examples - Verification - By Object Properties
 ---

-# Examples - Verification - By Object
+# Examples - Verification - By Object Properties

 ## Using XPATH